docker/docs/desktop/settings/mac.md

 On the **Advanced** tab, you can reconfigure your initial installation settings:

-- **Choose how to configure the intallation of Docker's CLI tools**.
+- **Choose how to configure the installation of Docker's CLI tools**.
   - **System**: Docker CLI tools are installed in the system directory under `/usr/local/bin `
   - **User**: Docker CLI tools are installed in the user directory under `$HOME/.docker/bin`.
 You must then add `$HOME/.docker/bin` to your PATH.

 - **Enable default Docker socket (Requires password)**.
 Creates `/var/run/docker.sock` which some third party clients may use to communicate with Docker Desktop.
 For more information, see [permission requirements for macOS](../mac/permission-requirements.md#installing-symlinks)

 - **Enable privileged port mapping (Requires password)**.
 Starts the privileged ports that are between 1 and 1024.
 For more information, see [permission requirements for macOS](../mac/permission-requirements.md#binding-privileged-ports)

+For more information on each configuration and use case, see [Permission requirements](../mac/permission-requirements.md).

 ## Resources